jalefkowit/Vagrant-Ansible-Wordpress/README.md

 To begin, create an empty directory and clone the files in this repository into it.

+Next, you'll want to add your base Vagrant box to the list of boxes registered on your system, if you haven't already.
+That's just a matter of one command:

+    vagrant box add <box URL> <box handle>

+... where "box URL" is the URL to the box you want to use, and "box handle" is a string you choose to identify the box when using it.
+So to use the 32-bit Ubuntu 12.04 "Precise Pangolin" image cited in "Prerequisites" above with the handle "precise32", you'd enter:

+    vagrant box add http://cloud-images.ubuntu.com/vagrant/precise/current/precise-server-cloudimg-i386-vagrant-disk1.box precise32

-Then, change the value of `config.vm.box` in the file named `Vagrantfile` to the handle of your base Vagrant box (see below for details).
+Then, change the value of `config.vm.box` in the file named `Vagrantfile` to the handle you assigned to the Vagrant box you wish to use -- either the one you added above, or one you've already registered on your system.

+That's it!
 No further configuration should be necessary, unless you want to use a different IP address for your VM or otherwise customize its environment.

 Then just run the command `vagrant up` and your VM should bootstrap itself into existence, ready to work with.